How to Schedule Power BI Automated Emails and Reports

 Publish a Power BI report from Power bI Desktop to the Power BI Service prior to being able to schedule it as an email

 Step 2.)
-Open the report in PowerBI.com and click on Subscribe to Report
+Open the Report on PowerBI.com

-After the report is published to the Power BI Service, you can open the report.
+After the report is published to the PowerBI.com open the report from the web.
 When you view it, there is an option called Subscribe to Report.
 This is where you can add a schedule and which users will receive the report.

 From a published report click on subscribe to a report to assign users and set it up on an email schedule

 Step 3.)
-Create a New Report Subscription
+Create a Report Subscription

 Power BI creates subscriptions at the report level.
 Meaning that you can add one schedule for a report and add multiple users and groups to it.
 This makes it easier to manage when there are a number of reports being automated across your organization.